 Mrs. Gilmore, 4th Grade Teacher

-On June 20, 2018, students from Mrs. Gilmore, Ms. Jasinski and Mrs. Mlod's 2016-2017 fourth grade class held an event at the Carriage House Theater celebrating the publication of "Auburn - History's Hometown - A to Z."
+Students from Mrs. Gilmore, Ms. Jasinski and Mrs. Mlod's fourth grade class held an event at the Carriage House Theater the summer of 2018 celebrating the publication of "Auburn - History's Hometown - A to Z."

 They created this book over the course of a two year period.
 The project originated from Auburn School District summer curriculum work in 2016 in which librarians and classroom teachers developed a project-based learning unit which included the following: